narocroc123/pokemon-search/README.md

 Run `yarn install` at the root level of both the `pokemon-search-ui` and `pokemon-search-api` directories.

 Once installation is complete, run the api using `yarn run nodemon` then run the ui using `yarn start`.

+## How to run the application
+For the React component tests, navigate to the root of the `pokemon-search-ui` directory and run `yarn run tests`.

+For the API tests, navigate to the root of the `pokemon-search-api` directory and run `yarn test`.

 ## Questions